munificent/game-programming-patterns/book/event-queue.markdown

 ## Sample Code

 We've already seen some code.
-It's not perfect, but it has the right basic
-functionality: the public API we want, and the right low level audio calls.
+It's not perfect, but it has the right basic functionality -- the public API we want and the right low-level audio calls.
 All that's left for us to do now is fix its problems.

 The first is that our API *blocks*.
 When a piece of code plays a sound, it can't